 Value of Scholarship:

-- At SOAS, there are two Commonwealth Shared Scholarships available.
-The Commission funds the cost of tuition fees (at overseas rate), return airfares and other allowances and SOAS supports the student stipend for the award holders.
+- The Commission funds the cost of tuition fees (at overseas rate), return airfares and other allowances and SOAS supports the student stipend for the award holders.

 - The scholarships are shared with International Student House (ISH), which provides free accommodation at ISH.
 The scholarships also provide a small contribution in food vouchers.

 - In addition, the School provides a small maintenance grant.
 The ISH provision and the School’s contribution constitute the student stipend of the DFID Shared Scholarship Scheme.